 Some Bible passages use the phrases "uncovering" someone's nakedness and "seeing" someone's nakedness in the same context.
 Based on Leviticus 20:17, some scholars believe that the two idioms have the same meaning.
 "If a man takes his sister, a daughter of his father or a daughter of his mother, and sees her nakedness, and she sees his nakedness, it is a disgrace, and they shall be cut off in the sight of the children of their people.
 He has uncovered his sister's nakedness, and he shall bear his iniquity" (Lev.
 20:17, ESV).
 The Bible shows that to "see someone's nakedness" is to commit sexual intercourse.
-With that in mind, some may deduce that Ham committed paternal intercourse with his father.
+Some may deduce that Ham committed paternal intercourse with his father with that in mind.
 Because he went out and boasted about it to his brothers, Ham may have been trying to humiliate Noah.

 The Maternal Incest Theory

 The paternal incest theory seems plausible; however, it is missing a crucial point.
 Leviticus chapter 18 reveals a critical element that further explains the situation of Ham and Noah.
-A deeper understanding of "seeing your father's nakedness" is uncovered when scrutinizing verses 6-8.
+A deeper understanding of "seeing your father's nakedness" arises when scrutinizing verses 6-8.
 The passages reveal that "your father's nakedness" is his wife.
 Leviticus 18:6-8 gives us a clearer view of what may have happened in Genesis 9.
-Upon further examination, it seems that Ham did not commit paternal incest.
+Upon further examination, Ham did not commit paternal incest.
 He possibly committed maternal incest.

 Implications of the Maternal Incest Theory

 The maternal incest theory implies that Ham wanted to engage in a seed war with his father.
 The idea suggests that Ham wanted to raise offspring, which would compete with Noah's offspring.
-It appears that Ham was attempting to show dominance and dethrone his father as the leader of the clan.
-In a despicable power play, Ham was trying to usurp his father's power.
-The theory supposes that Ham, to achieve his sordid goal and demonstrate preeminence, went into his father's wife, his mother, who was probably inebriated.
+Ham attempted to show dominance and dethrone his father as the clan leader.
+Ham tried to usurp his father's power in a despicable power play.
+The theory supposes that Ham, to achieve his sordid goal and show preeminence, went into his father's wife, his mother, who was most likely inebriated.
 After doing so, he couldn't wait to give his brothers the news that now he was in charge.

 The Bible gives another example of a perverted power attempt.
-In 2 Samuel, chapter 15, we see how Absalom manages to drive his father David out of Jerusalem, the Israelite Kingdom's capital.
+In 2 Samuel, chapter 15, we see how Absalom drives his father David out of Jerusalem, the Israelite Kingdom's capital.
 After driving out David, Absalom openly has sex with his father's wives and concubines to establish dominance and power.

 Implications About Canaan

 The maternal incest theory postulates that Ham's nauseating coup attempt resulted in a child.
-After the child was born and named Canaan, Noah realized the infant was not his.
-Noah then put a curse on the individual conceived in rebellion, evil defiance, and humiliation.
-Strong's Exhaustive Concordance reveals that the name Cannan comes from the Hebrew word kana.
-Humiliated is one of the terms associated with kana.
+Noah realized the infant was not his after the child was born and named Canaan.
+Noah cursed the individual conceived in rebellion, evil defiance, and humiliation.
+Strong's Exhaustive Concordance reveals that Cannan comes from the Hebrew word kana.
+Humiliated is a term associated with kana.
 The Bible shows how the Canaanites, Canaan's descendants, became guilty of many strange and perverse sexual sins that God commanded the Israelites not to do.
 Instead of ruling and lording over his brothers, as Ham had hoped, Canaan would become their servant.

 A Chance Not Taken

-Ironically, Canaan's descendants ended up settling on some of the best lands on earth.
-Numbers 13:23 indicates that the land's grapes grew so large that two men had to carry one cluster of them.
-Other fruits such as pomegranates and figs were also large and plentiful.
-The Canaanites lived in a land where there was plenty of food, and life was easy.
+Ironically, Canaan's descendants ended up settling in some of the best territories on earth.
+Numbers 13:23 show that the land's grapes grew so large that two men had to carry one cluster of them.
+Other fruits, such as pomegranates and figs, were also large and plentiful.
+The Canaanites lived in a land with plenty of food, and life was easy.
 It was a "land of milk and honey."
 However, instead of thanking and serving the true God, the God of their ancestor Noah, the Canaanites turned to idol worship and evil.
 As a result, God used the Israelites, the descendants of Shem, to drive the Canaanites out of the land and destroy them.
-By turning to the Almighty God, the Canaanites had a chance to continue to prosper, live in peace, and even reverse Noah's curse, but it was an opportunity they did not take.
+By turning to the Almighty God, the Canaanites could have prospered, lived in peace, and even reversed Noah's curse, but it was an opportunity they did not take.